 Misen Dutch oven with grill lid and silicone lid: just a bad idea.

-The Always Pan may be able to do everything it claims, but it doesn't do any of those things well.
-It's really just a slightly deep sauté pan, but it's too small to do Dutch oven and sauté pan tasks satisfactorily.
-It could be a decent frying pan, but the thick handle--made to hold the included wooden spatula--is clunky and uncomfortable, and the lid hole, required for the spatula, makes it impossible to steam food.
-The included steam tray is tiny (because the pan itself is so shallow) and hard to grab when hot.
-So the overall design is just much for for looks than it is for actual use.
-You're much better off owning a few different pans, including a deep sauté pan or Dutch oven for steaming veggies and making pasta.
-This pan falls short on every front.
-But it's popular, so there are a lot of copycats out there now.
-Some are larger, which is good, but none of them are good at everything.
-They are a classic example of "jack of all trades, master of none."
+The Always Pan may be able to do everything it claims, but it doesn't do any of these things well.
+It's really just a slightly deep sauté pan, but it's too small to use as a Dutch oven, and even for a sauté pan it's on the small side.
+It's a decent frying pan, but the thick handle--square and flat on the top to hold the included wooden spatula--is clunky and uncomfortable, and the large lid hole, required to fit the spatula (this is probably the most gimmicky part), makes it pretty much impossible to steam food.
+The included steam tray is tiny (because the pan itself is on the small side and also fairly shallow), and not easy to grab when hot because the handles lay flat.

 As for the Dutch oven with a grill lid, we don't mean to pick on Misen because there are many brands that make such a pan, including Lodge, another of our favorite brands.
 But think about it: a grill pan that's also a lid:

-- Doesn't have a lid pull because it has to be flat (okay for grilling but not great as a lid)
+- Doesn't have a lid pull because it has to be flat

-It's less of an issue if you go with a bare cast iron option because discoloring won't be much of an issue.
+It's less of an issue if you go with a bare cast iron option because discoloring won't be an issue.
 But if you buy a pretty blue or yellow or red pan with a grill lid, that pretty color will be ruined pretty much on the first use.
-And it is really a pain to remove a hot lid from a Dutch oven that has no lid pull.

 Gimmicky cookware can look good on social media, and it might seem like a good idea at first.
 But if you think it through, you'll realize that you're better off with standard kitchen equipment that's been around for a few centuries, and none of the "all-in-one" options have improved on the original design.